Beating the bounds: England

 Although modern surveying techniques make the ceremony obsolete, at least for its secular purpose, many English parishes carry out a regular beating of the bounds, as a way of strengthening the community and giving it a sense of place.

 The Tower Liberty, an area surrounding the Tower of London and the neighbouring parish of All Hallows have kept the custom for over seven centuries, both traditions take place on the same day.
 When the processions of bound-beaters meet, they take part in a mock confrontation commemorating a riot that happened on one occasion in 1698.

 In 1865–66 William Robert Hicks was mayor of Bodmin in Cornwall, when he revived the custom of beating the bounds of the town.
 This still takes place more or less every five years and concludes with a game of Cornish hurling.
 Hurling survives as a traditional part of beating the bounds at Bodmin, commencing at the close of the 'Beat'.
 The game is organised by the Rotary club of Bodmin and was last played in 2015.
 The game is started by the mayor of Bodmin by throwing a silver ball into a body of water known as the "Salting Pool".
 There are no teams and the hurl follows a set route.
 The aim is to carry the ball from the "Salting Pool" via the old A30, along Callywith Road, then through Castle Street, Church Square and Honey Street to finish at the Turret Clock in Fore Street.
 The participant carrying the ball when it reaches the turret clock will receive a £10 reward from the mayor.

 Traditional beating the bounds customs have also taken place in recent times in other parts of Cornwall, Richmond, Yorkshire Barking, London, and Addlestone, Surrey.

 In Brightlingsea, Essex, the beating of the bounds is performed in tandem with the "blessing and reclaiming of the waters"; a church service is held at the town's harbour and then the church and civic dignitaries travel the coastal bounds in a sailing vessel where a 'din' is sounded with bells, whistles, shouts and other noise.

+After the English Reformation many perambulations became more secular, with the focus on beating the bounds of complete towns or cities, such as Norwich.
+The Bristol perambulation involved a circuit of the county 'shirestones' each year.